replit/river/PROTOCOL.md

 - If the message has the `StreamOpenBit` set, it MUST have a `serviceName` and `procedureName`.
 The server MUST open a new stream and start a new instantiation of the handler for the specific `serviceName` and `procedureName`.
 The server should maintain a mapping of `streamId` to the handler instantiation so that future messages with the same `streamId` can be routed to the correct instantiation of the handler.
 - If the message does not have the `StreamOpenBit` set, it MUST have a `streamId` that the server recognizes and has an associated handler open for.
 - If this is the first message of the stream AND the associated procedure declares an `Init` message, the internal payload of the message should match the JSON schema for the `Init` type of the associated handler, and the server should pass the `Init` message to the handler.
-- If this is not the first message of the stream, the internal payload of the message should match the JSON schema for the `Input` type of the associated handler, and the server should pass the `Input` message to the handler.
+- If this is not the first message of the stream OR the associated procedure *does not* declare an `Init` message, the internal payload of the message should match the JSON schema for the `Input` type of the associated handler, and the server should pass the `Input` message to the handler.

-If the message is invalid, the server MUST silently discard the message without delivering it to the handler.
+If the message is invalid, the server will discard the message and send back an error message `{ ok: false, payload: { code: 'INVALID_REQUEST', message: 'could be anything' } }` and a `StreamClosedBit`.
 Otherwise, the message is a normal message.
 Unwrap the payload and pass it to the handler associated with the `streamId` of the message.

 In the special case that the message payload matches the `ControlMessagePayloadSchema` and has the `StreamClosedBit` set, the server should close the input stream for the handler.
 The message MUST NOT be passed to the handler.